sawleen/Covid19_vaccine_sentiments/README.md

 <hr>
 <head>
 <h3> Description </h3>
 With different vaccines rolling out in 2021, public sentiment and confidence towards various vaccines varies.
-To understand public receptiveness to different types of vaccines, this project aims to analyze if there is any particular preference towards Pfizer, Moderna or Sinovac.
+To understand public receptiveness to different types of vaccines, this project was done in March 2021 to analyze if there is any particular preference towards Pfizer, Moderna or Sinovac.
   </head>
 <hr>
 <body>